jp2321/dl4cv_dev/slides/chapter8_01_adversarial attacks.md

 Source: Yuan et al. (2018)

-Note: While non-targeted attacks have the aim that the adversarial example is misclassified, targeted attacks aim for misclassification with a specific target (class).
+Note: In a one-time attack, only one round of optimization of the adversarial example is performed, while for iterative attacks, multiple rounds of updates occur.

 ---

 # Types of adversarial attacks V

-### Pertubation Scope
+### Perturbation Scope
 - Individual

 For each example in the dataset, the individual perturbations are calculated